adaptiman/lab10/README.md

 RUN npm install --save-dev webpack@4.42.1
 ...
 ```
-Next, we will stop and remove the original foodtrucks-web image, rebuild it with our updated Dockerfile, then redeploy it in the application:
+Next, we will stop and remove the original foodtrucks-web image, rebuild it with our updated Dockerfile, then redeploy it in the application.
+You'll notice that this build goes a lot faster since the images are already downloaded:

 ```
 $ docker ps -a